christopherisnow/testing/README.md

-# testing
+# Testing

-for messin around with git
+For messinG around with git!